thedirtycolumbia/monitorama-2017/0522-monday.md

 Slack also uses ThousandEyes and CloudWatch.

 Running these open-source solutions has allowed Slack to develop custom features and solve bugs quickly on their own.

+### Tracing Production Services at Stripe
+_Aditya Mukerjee (Stripe)_

+Tracing is about more than HTTP requests.

+An intelligent and context-aware metrics pipeline: https://veneur.org

+It's possible to extract log data into a histogram, but you don't want to do that at 3am.
+A lot of log messages are only useful to identify the line of code that is failing.
+"If you need to look at logs, there's a gap in your system's observability tools."
+One of those missing tools is probably tracing.

+Monitoring, like testing, depends heavily on a developer's ability to predict future failures.

+It is a practical observation that the developer's who wrote the code are the best to debug it, and thus should be on-call.
+We don't this for other types of engineering and we shouldn't do this for software engineering.

+Nobody wants to write the code to add tracing around every request because it might be useful for a failure later.

+Logs, metrics, and traces are the fundamental particles of monitoring.

+The performance requirements for efficiently emitting, storing, and querying logs, metrics, and traces are all different.
+The implementation details of each should not dictate the interface we emit them to.

+A log is a metric with "longer' data.
+A trace is a metric that allows "inner joins".

+Stripe created a standard sensor format (SSF).
+The pipeline can handle each particle and determine where to send them.
+Veneur handles the task of converting the data to a format that downstream services or vendors expect.

+If your monitoring pipeline goes down you lose visibility.
+The pipeline needs to be distributed and highly-available.
+The problem is that not all metric aggregations can be distributed, but you don't want to have a central aggregator node.
+To avoid this problem, Veneur uses a consistent hashing scheme to send metrics to each node in the cluster.

+https://github.com/tdunning/t-digest are a way to recursively calculate approximate percentiles in a distributed fashion.

+### Linux debugging tools you'll love
+_Julia Evans (Stripe)_

+How I got better a debugging.
+Remember the bug is happing for a logical reason.
+Be confident.
+Know your debugging toolkit.

+Be a wizard.
+Ask your operation system what your programs are doing.
+Operating systems will tell you the truth while your programs lie to you.

+The case of the mystery configuration file.
+When you write a configuration file, start your program, and it doesn't work. strace lets you trace system calls (like an API for your OS).
+Unfortunately, strace can make your program run 50x slower.
+There are some faster system call tracing tools, notably perf trace (Linux), dtruss (OS X), and eBPF based tools like opensnoob (Linux).

+The case of the slow program.
+Part one.
+Run the time command and find that the program wasn't using the CPU 95% of the time.
+So it was waiting on something.
+Use pgrep to find the program's PID.
+Then cat /proc/${PID}/stack.
+See that it's waiting on the network.
+Part two.
+Use time to find that the command is using a lot of CPU.
+Run perf top and find which function (in the interpreter) is using the CPU.
+See that the problem was a regular expression.
+Part three.
+Run the time commmand to find that the program is using a lot of CPU (but it's all in the kernel this time).
+Use dstat to find that the programming is writing to disk a lot, but why is that using a lot of CPU?
+Run perf top and see that the program is writing to any encrypted directory.

+perf was used on programs that translate to C functions.
+You can get JS or Java (both JIT compiled) to tell perf which functions they are running.

+The case of the intermittently (like 5 queries/hour) failing DNS queries.
+Use tcpdump to save the network requests for later analysis.
+Analyze the packets with wireshark and see that the problem is timeouts.
+Increase the timeout threshold.

+Read zines. jvns.ca/zines